-Community Relations is here to provide education and support to the community through support groups, programs and outreach.
+Community Wellness is here to provide education and support to the community through support groups, programs and outreach.

 For a complete schedule of classes and events, please visit our calendar.

 Babysitter training course

 This American Red Cross course prepares youth ages 11 to 14 for the responsibility of babysitting.
 Course cost is $25.

 This event is great fun for the whole family.
 Registration includes a T-shirt.
 The Cheeseburger in Caseville 5k Fun Run takes place during the Caseville festival in mid August of each year.

 CPR and first aid

 Get certified in American Heart Association CPR with AED training ($25) or first aid ($25).
 Classes are offered monthly, or special classes may be scheduled for groups.

 Huron Community Fair

 Scheurer is proud to be a day sponsor at the Huron Community Fair.
 From sunrise to sundown, we provide fairgoers with activities, food and fun!
 The Huron Community Fair takes place in late July/early August.